Welcome to RunCloud – the best way to manage your cloud servers and web applications.

 Step 1: Connect Your Server to RunCloud

-If you are looking for step-by-step instructions, we have written separate posts on connecting a server to RunCloud using various cloud platforms such as DigitialOcean, UpCloud, Vultr, and more, which dive deep into the topic and explain each step of the process.
+If you are looking for step-by-step instructions, we have written separate posts on connecting a server to RunCloud using various cloud platforms such as DigitalOcean, UpCloud, Vultr, and more, which dive deep into the topic and explain each step of the process.

-- Uses Ubuntu Server (20/22/24 LTS) 64 bit operating system
+- Uses Ubuntu Server (20/22/24 LTS) 64-bit operating system

 - More than 2GB of disk storage

-- At least 1 core processor
+- At least one core processor

 - At least 512MB RAM